Top

 April 15, 2026, 10:59 PM

-U.S. Bitcoin users are struggling under harsh tax regulations, BeInCrypto reported.
-Nicholas Anthony, a researcher at the Cato Institute, pointed out that current capital gains tax rules have effectively paralyzed Bitcoin's function as a currency.
-This is because every time a user makes a payment with Bitcoin, they must record and report the acquisition date, usage date, original cost, and any profit or loss to the IRS.
-According to the report, a user who buys coffee with Bitcoin daily would need to file over 100 pages of tax documents at the end of the year.
-The report criticized the tax code for incentivizing long-term holding and discouraging its use as a currency, emphasizing the need for legal improvements such as raising the small-transaction exemption threshold or abolishing capital gains tax on virtual assets.
+U.S. Bitcoin users are burdened by harsh tax regulations that effectively paralyze the cryptocurrency's function as a currency, BeInCrypto reported.
+According to Nicholas Anthony, a researcher at the Cato Institute, current capital gains tax rules are the primary issue.
+He pointed out that for every Bitcoin transaction, users must record and report the acquisition date, usage date, original cost, and any profit or loss to the Internal Revenue Service (IRS).
+The report highlighted that a user who buys coffee with Bitcoin daily would need to file a tax return exceeding 100 pages at the end of the year.
+The study criticized the tax code for incentivizing long-term holding over its use as a medium of exchange, calling for legal reforms such as raising the exemption for small transactions or eliminating capital gains tax on virtual assets.

 Log in to leave comments!